-Records may be maintained on paper, audio, and video recordings, and in computer accessible storage media.
+Records in this system may be maintained on paper and in computer-accessible storage media.
 Records may also be stored on microfiche and roll microfilm.
-Records that are sensitive or classified are safeguarded in accordance with agency procedures and applicable Executive Orders and statutes.
+Records that are sensitive or classified are safeguarded in accordance with agency procedures, and applicable Executive Orders and statutes.